• Skip to primary navigation

 พริกแกงป่า

-Otherwise known as jungle curry paste, prik kaeng pa (the word pa means jungle) is not dissimilar to prik kaeng pet in composition, but the curry paste is boiled instead of cooked with coconut milk.
+Otherwise known as jungle curry paste, prik kaeng pa (the word pa means jungle) is not dissimilar to prik kaeng pet in composition, but the curry paste is boiled instead of fried.
 Hotter dried chillies may also be favoured over the typically less hot long dried chillies put to use in milder red curry pastes.
 Some cooks include fresh chillies in the paste.

 Prik kaeng hunglay